aws-samples/non-profit-blockchain/ngo-rest-api/README.md

 npm install
 ```

 ## Generate a connection profile

+NOTE: for TG, the connection profile CA name is the network member id.

 The REST API needs a connection profile to connect to the Fabric network.
 The instructions below will create
 the connection profile for the first-network provided by fabric-samples.
 To create the connection profile do the